tnisbett1995/IS-436-Group-7-Project/README.md

 ![Flowchart 2](https://cdn.discordapp.com/attachments/1157100616557019136/1180737960132493394/Screenshot_2023-12-03_at_12.10.45_AM.png?ex=657e82ea&is=656c0dea&hm=a633c34ea43a478dff734abeb0b9a4c3d793f6ebe94965609841b68f26b2d908&)

 For Gorilla Disttribution Center's Payroll System, the website begins with a dropdown/loadng page where either the client or the admin can sign in.
-If either doesn't have an account it would allow for them to create an account and then allow them to sign in.
+A client is not able to sign up if the admin didn't create a profile for you.
+It is only when the admin creates a profile and gives the client an employee ID, then the client is able to create an account.

 ---